 Container security focuses on securing applications, the infrastructure that supports them, and the software supply chain.
 Containers isolate applications with their dependencies, providing consistency across environments.
 However, one of the main threats is the introduction of vulnerabilities within container images.
 These vulnerabilities often stem from insecure libraries or other dependencies imported into the image.
 Moreover, containers may inadvertently harbor malicious code due to a breach or attack within the development pipeline, as seen in software supply chain attacks.
 By implementing proper security measures, you can secure containers from development through deployment and runtime.

-Key Aspects of Container Protection
+Key Aspects of Container Security

 To ensure your containerized systems are secure, you must focus on several critical areas:

-• Infrastructure Security: Protect the underlying systems that run containers to prevent exploitation at the host level.
+Infrastructure Security: Protect the underlying systems that run containers to prevent exploitation at the host level.

-• Supply Chain Defense: Safeguard third-party dependencies using tools like a container security scanner, ensuring the software supply chain remains resilient against attacks that could introduce vulnerabilities during development.
+Supply Chain Defense: Safeguard third-party dependencies using tools like a container security scanner, ensuring the software supply chain remains resilient against attacks that could introduce vulnerabilities during development.

 The Growing Need for Container Security Solutions

-As more businesses adopt cloud environments and DevOps practices, the market for container protection continues to expand.
+As more businesses adopt cloud environments and DevOps practices, the market for container security continues to expand.
 By 2030, the global market is expected to reach USD 9.88 billion, with a 26.5% CAGR.
 However, with this growth comes an increase in cyberattacks aimed at containerized environments, making advanced security solutions more essential than ever.
 With this growth, however, comes an increase in cyberattacks targeting containerized environments, making security solutions more critical than ever.

 Increase in Attacks